DrewBradfordXYZ/quickbase-codepages/README.md

 ## Required: Environment Variables

-This project requires certain environment variables to be set in a `.env` file for `npm run codepages` to update code pages.
+This project requires certain environment variables to be set in a `.env` file.

 ### .gitignore